bennadel/Fusion-Reactor-Alert/README.md

 to order it as you see fit.
 The running-requests query also contains a query column, "thread" that embeds the Java thread directly in the request record.

+## [Online JavaScript Viewer][4]

+After building the ColdFusion version of the Fusion Reactor Alert, I tried to re-create it using JavaScript so that I could build a client-only, online viewer.
+Now, you can pull up the [online viewer][4] and just copy-paste your Fusion Reactor Alert email and quickly see your report:

+![JavaScript Viewer Online][5]

+I put this together in a few hours, so it probably has all kinds of bugs; but it works with the sample data.

 ## Caveats

 The parsing in this ColdFusion component is based on the way that GMail reports